 This is the minimum percentage of IPO shares that retail investors need to subscribe to for an IPO to go through.
 At present, the minimum subscription is 90%.
 The company has to refund the entire subscription amount if this 90% threshold is not met.

 Also read: All about Grey Market & Grey Market Premium

 The minimum price per share that you can bid when applying for an Initial Public Offering is called the Floor Price.
 In the case of IPOs with a price band, this is the lower limit of the price band.

 The price at which shares are allotted to investors once the book building process is over.
 The issue price is different for each investor category and is generally the lowest for retail investors.
 It is also called offer price at times.

 This is the lowest issue price at which shares are allotted in an IPO.
 It is generally reserved for retail investors.
 If your bidding price is higher than the cut-off price, the difference will be refunded to you.

-An IPO is oversubscribed if investors have bid for more shares than offered by the company.
+An Initial Public Offering is oversubscribed if investors have bid for more shares than offered by the company.

 The excess subscription amount received by the company in case of an oversubscribed IPO is called oversubscription.